-In his column yesterday for the Washington Post, George Will discusses William Zinsser and the craft of writing, making a passing reference to J. Press and the formality still observed by old-school WASPs such as Zinsser:
+In a column some years ago for the Washington Post, George Will discussed William Zinsser and the craft of writing, making a passing reference to J. Press and the formality observed by old-school WASPs such as Zinsser:

 Tooting his own trumpet is not the style of this self-effacing and decorous WASP, who never leaves his Manhattan apartment or boards a plane or train without a jacket (J. Press, of course) and tie.

 WASPiness, however, was always something Zinsser had trouble coming to terms with.
 His website includes the following excerpt from his essay “A Reluctant WASP” for Town & Country:

 I was born into the Northeastern WASP establishment and have never quite stopped pretending that I wasn’t.
 My boyhood was spent in a big house on the north shore of Long Island that overlooked the water and had its own tennis court.
 But I always wanted to get beyond that narrow world.
 In the summer of 1936, when I was 13, my parents took my older sisters on a Grand Tour of Europe, leaving me with my grandmother.
 To keep me company they advertised for a ‘tutor.’